meenadeviimuralikumar/mdmk/content/authors/admin/_index.md

 Hi!
 I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle.

 My research focuses on practices, methods, and tools for UX practitioners working with Artifical Intelligence (AI) models.
 I also study collaborative challenges and practices related to AI design and development.
-I use qualitative, quantitative, and design research methods to better understand and support work practices that involve AI.
+My research draws from qualitative, quantitative, and design research methods to better support work practices that involve AI.
 {style="text-align: left;"}